About the speaker + lecture

-SFU Segal is accessible by the Granville Street entrance at the ground level.
-Rooms 1200-1500, where this event is being held, are on the ground floor and wheelchair accessible.
+SFU Harbour Centre is accessible by the Hastings Street entrance at the ground level.
+Room 1900, where this event is being held, is on the ground floor and wheelchair accessible.

 In order to create a space where people with multiple chemical sensitivities can participate, please refrain from wearing perfumes, colognes or other scented products.

-There will be all-gender and accessible bathrooms available at this venue.
+There are all-gender and accessible bathrooms available at this venue.

 If you have any requests, concerns, or questions concerning accessibility at this event, please contact Baharak Yousefi by email: byousefi at sfu.ca